-Line 14-Other Additions.
+Line 15-Other Additions.
 Enter any other additions to Federal Adjusted Gross Income not described in lines 1 through 13.
 Some examples of other additions include:

 - You may have a passive or rental loss carryover that is larger for federal purposes than for Montana purposes because of differences in state and federal filings in prior years.
 If this results in a larger passive or rental income reportable on your Montana tax return, enter the additional amount here. - You may have a larger capital loss carryover for federal purposes than for Montana.
 If this results in larger reportable capital gains, enter the additional amount.
 Note that when computing your Montana Adjusted Gross Income, you can carry over capital losses incurred prior to becoming a Montana resident or losses from activity in another state. - If you are a shareholder in an S corporation that is required to pay a federal income tax on its income, and this S corporation did not issue a Montana Schedule K-1, add to your Federal Adjusted Gross Income that portion of your income that has been reduced by the federal income taxes paid by your S corporation.
-Refer to your federal Schedule K-1 to determine the amount of income that you must include as an addition to your Federal Adjusted Gross Income. - If you claimed any Montana tax credit and calculated your Federal Adjusted Gross Income by reducing expenses for qualified expenditures, then you must add back these expenses on line 14.
+Refer to your federal Schedule K-1 to determine the amount of income that you must include as an addition to your Federal Adjusted Gross Income. - You must add back to your Federal Adjusted Gross Income any expenses you claimed for state income tax paid.
+This can include the pro-rata share of a state income tax deduction for taxes paid by a pass-through entity in another state or mineral royalty withholding taken as an expense on your Form 1040, Schedule E.